vefunder/protocol-research-review/articles/liquity/Asset Risk Assessment - bLUSD.md

 Chicken bonds and Liquity integration heavily rely on the Curve protocol when it comes to yield generation and price discovery of bLUSD.

-Impermanent loss resulting from the price volatility of bLUSD, depreciation of 3pool by the Curve protocol harming the immutable nature of Chicken bonds, and the opportunity cost resulting from negligible trading activities are significant real risks.
+Impermanent loss resulting from the price volatility of bLUSD, and the opportunity cost resulting from negligible trading activities are risks that shouldn't be overlooked.

-Risks associated with B.Protocol and LUSD price can be considered as black swan events but cannot be ignored.
+Risks associated with stability pool investment (B.Protocol) and LUSD price can be considered as black swan events but cannot be ignored.